 When you enter the sign-up room, you’re given an Activity Card where you’ll write-down your selected activities for each period.
 Your Activity Card includes the list of your activities for the day.
 If you lose your Card, you can go to the ‘Happy Hut’ where our Elective Program Staff have copies of your activity selections.
 If you’re a ‘Junior’, your activities have already been selected, and your counselor escorts you and your cabinmates to those activities.

 Yes, you must attend your activities.
 Activity Instructors take attendance at the beginning of each activity period.
 Since you’re selecting your activities, it makes sense that you’ll attend & participate.
 If you want to change your Activity Card, that’s ok, but you must report to the ‘Happy Hut’ to get approval from the Elective Program Staff.
-They’ll gladly change your Activity Card (and update the activity rosters).
+They’ll gladly change your Activity Card (and update the attendance list).
 If you’re a ‘Junior’, your schedule includes a variety of popular activities that are geared to the interests of your age group

 Yes - There are several activity sites that are shared between the two campuses.
 The lake, stables, petting zoo, pickleball courts, skate park, and paintball fields are located on Teen Campus and shared with the kids on Junior Campus.
 The flying trapeze, ropes course, bungee trampoline, ATV quad track, game room, and tennis center are located on Junior Campus and shared with the teenagers living on Teen Campus.
 The oldest kids on Junior Campus (entering 8th grade) occassionally participate in Teen Campus events, like the Color Run.
-Sometimes, the teens perform their skits and recitals for the kids on Junior Campus.
+Sometimes, the teens perform their skits and talent shows for the kids on Junior Campus.

-Sorry, no TV but don’t worry about it.
+No, but don’t worry about it.
 Since there’s so much action going-on each day and night, you won’t miss your favorite TV show.
 By the way, the only way to get television reception at camp is via satellite.
 TVs are prohibited, so don’t bring your TV to camp.

-No - Cayuga offers a wide spectrum of activities for all types of kids.
+No, Cayuga offers a wide spectrum of activities for all types of kids.
 If you don’t like competitive activities, that’s ok because there are dozens of other activities to choose from, like pottery, ceramics, mountain biking, hiking, flying trapeze, circus arts, petting zoo, bungee trampoline jumping, cooking, dance, zip line, lake activities (fishing, sailing, boating), game room and a lot more.
 If you enjoy competitive sports, Cayuga has plenty!

 If you enjoy competing in sports, Cayuga’s Intercamp Tournament Program is for you!
-There’s a team for practically every land & water sport.
+There’s a team for practically every land sport.
 All you have to do is sign-up for the team.
 Since there are no-tryouts, you can sign-up for as many teams as you’d like.
 No pressure in ‘making the team’.
 Cayuga competes in 100+ tournaments with nearby camps.
 Some tourneys are held at Cayuga, while others are ‘away’ games.
 Intercamp Tournaments are voluntary.

-Yes - Private tennis lessons are offered daily.
+Yes, private tennis lessons are offered daily.
 They’re optional and advance registration is required.
 There are 10 courts at the Tennis Center, which allows private lessons to operate without interfering with the regular tennis instructional program.
 Regular tennis lessons typically include 2-5 campers with 1 instructor.
 While this ratio is satisfactory for most campers, nothing beats one-on-one private instruction.

 Yeah of course - Cayuga is a coed camp!
 The ‘day’ activities are coed, unless they involve physical contact.
 The ‘evening’ activities are also coed.
 Keep in mind the ‘10 Foot Rule’.
 This means that boys are not permitted within 10-feet of a girl’s cabin, and girls aren’t permitted within 10-feet of a boy’s cabin.

 It’s easy.
 We will remind you at flagpole assemblies when the next game is scheduled.
 If you want to go, you sign-up that day (at the same time you sign-up for your activities).
-If you select the trip, it gets listed on your Activity Card (with the activities you selected for that day).
+If you select the trip, it will be listed on your Activity Card (with the activities you selected for that day).
 If you’re a ‘Junior’, you can attend ‘day’ baseball games.
 If you’re entering 5th grade or higher, you can attend both day & night games.
 The stadium is less than an hour from Cayuga.
 These games are a blast!

-Yes - Cricket Hill Golf Course is really nice, and it’s only 30 minutes from camp.
+Yep - Cricket Hill Golf Course is really nice, and it’s only 30 minutes from camp.
 One staff member is assigned to each foursome.
 Cayuga provides the clubs, bag & balls.
 We do not recommend bringing your own clubs.
 We’ll remind you at flagpole assemblies when the next golf trip is scheduled.
 If you want to go, you sign-up that day (at the same time you sign-up for your activities).
 As long as you’re deemed qualified to play on a public golf course, you’re permitted to go.
 By the way, golf instruction is offered daily at camp inside netted golf cages.

 There’s no extra fee – Horseback Riding is included in the tuition.
 Cayuga features a top quality horseback riding program in a traditional camp setting, where you can participate in a well-rounded activity program, and at the same time concentrate on your riding skills!
-The Equestrian Center features a stable, 20 horses, 2 riding rings, pasture, and miles of scenic trails.
+The Equestrian Center features a barn, 20 horses, 2 riding rings, pasture, and miles of scenic trails.
 If you’re a ‘Junior’, your weekly schedule includes 2 riding periods (optional).
 Additional classes can be requested.

 The Skate Park features straight grind rails, kinked grind rails, quarter pipes with rails, half-pipes, bank ramps with rails, roll-ins, wedges, spines, and a large half-pyramid with wedge jump combos and an angled flat ledge.
 There’s also a huge half-pipe measuring 40’ long, 20’ wide, 4’ high.
 Our ramps were built by Woodward Ramps & Rails and Hot Rails, two of the industry’s leaders for durability, ride-ability, and safety.